KuroPanther/BL2-KuroPanther/README.md

-# KP-BL2Mods
+# Borderlands 2 Custom Mods By KuroPanther
-My personal mods
+A collection of mods i've made